-Observations of the Sun's corona during the space era have led to a picture of relatively constant, but modulating solar output and structure.
-Longer-term, more indirect measurements, such as from ${}^{10}Be$, coupled by other albeit less reliable contemporaneous reports, however, suggest periods of significant departure from this standard, which may possibly have produced terrestrial weather effects.
-The Maunder Minimum, was one such epoch where: (1) Sunspots effectively disappeared for long intervals during a 70-year period; (2) Eclipse 'observations' suggested the distinct lack of a visible K-corona but possible appearance of the F-corona; (3) Reports of aurora were notably reduced; and (4) Cosmic ray intensities at Earth were inferred to be substantially higher.
+Observations of the Sun's corona during the space era have led to a picture of relatively constant, but modulating cyclically varying solar output and structure.
+Longer-term, more indirect measurements, such as from ${}^{10}Be$, coupled by other albeit less reliable contemporaneous reports, however, suggest periods of significant departure from this standard.
+The Maunder Minimum was one such epoch where: (1) Sunspots effectively disappeared for long intervals during a 70year period; (2) Eclipse 'observations' observations suggested the distinct lack of a visible K-corona but possible appearance of the F-corona; (3) Reports of aurora were notably reduced; and (4) Cosmic ray intensities at Earth were inferred to be substantially higher.
 Using a global thermodynamic MHD model, we have constructed a range of possible coronal configurations for the Maunder Minimum period and compared their predictions with these limited observational constraints.
-We conclude that the most likely state of the corona during the Maunder Minimum was not merely that of the 2008/2009 solar minimum, as has been suggested in several recent studies.
-Instead, we argue that the Sun's photospheric magnetic field was substantially reduced (by up to an order of magnitude) and this resulted in, and is consistent with the observations associated with this period.
+We conclude that the most likely state of the corona during - at least - the later portion of Maunder Minimum was not merely that of the 2008/2009solar minimum, as has been suggested recently, but rather a state devoid of any large-scale structure, driven by a photospheric field composed of only ephemeral regions, and likely substantially reduced in strength.
+Moreover, we suggest that the Sun evolved from a 2008/2009-like configuration at the start of the Maunder Minimum to an ephemeral-only configuration by the end of it, supporting a prediction that we may be on the cusp of a new grand solar minimum.

-Subject headings: Solar Corona; Solar Wind; MHD Simulations
+Subject headings: Solar Corona; Solar Wind; MHD Simulations; Maunder Minimum; Grand Minima; Solar Cycle